gcaferra/gcaferra.github.io/_posts/2024/2024-04-29-Stop-using-IConfiguration-to-configure-Services.md

 - best practices
 ---

-# Stop using IConfiguration to configure you Services

 In several projects I've found using the IConfiguration directly and pass it to services with somethig like this:

 ``` csharp